CambridgeinstituteoftechnologyBLR-chiru/Hardware_Anomaly_f/docs/info.md

 Hardware Anomaly Detector
-Tiny Tapeout 130nm ASIC Shuttle Author: VINAYAKA LK
+Tiny Tapeout 130nm ASIC Shuttle Author: Chirantan J Tilavalli

 Overview
 This project implements a Hardware Anomaly Detector, acting as an inline hardware firewall for V2X (Vehicle-to-Everything) cyber attack detection.
 It is designed for silicon fabrication through the Tiny Tapeout platform.